IBM/db2developerextension-about/docs/working-with-sql/query-history.md

         ![Run multiple queries]({{site.baseurl}}/assets/images/history-status.png)
         - File: Indicates the source from which the SQL statement was run.
-        - Executed: Exact timestamp when the query was run.
+        - Executed: Timestamp when the query was run.
-        - Connection: Shows the database connection details used for running the query.
+        - Connection: Database connection details used for running the query.
         - Statement: Shows the actual SQL statement that was run.
-        - Return code: Numeric code indicating the outcome of the execution.
+        - Return code: Numeric code indicating the result of the run.
-        - SQL code: Db2-specific SQLCODE returned after execution.
+        - SQL code: Db2‑specific SQLCODE returned after the statement was processed.
         - SQL state: Alphanumeric code that is used for the SQL standard for error reporting.
-        - Message: Provides a message about the execution result.
+        - Message: Text describing the result of the run.
-        - Elapsed time (ms): Shows the total time taken to run the query in milliseconds.
+        - Elapsed time (ms): Total time taken to run the query in milliseconds.
-    - The **Result** tab shows the output of the ran SQL statement in a tabular format.
-It provides information about the rows returned, execution time, and options for searching and exporting results.
+    - The **Result** tab shows the output of the SQL statementx in a tabular format.
+It provides information about the rows returned, run time, and options for searching and exporting the results.

         ![Run multiple queries]({{site.baseurl}}/assets/images/history-result.png)

-        - Rows: Indicates the total number of rows returned by the ran query.
+        - Rows: Total number of rows returned by the query.
-        - Execution Time (ms): Shows the time taken to run the query in milliseconds.
+        - Execution Time (ms): Time taken to run the query in milliseconds.

 You can search within the displayed results using the Search box.
 Click **Export** to export the query results to CSV or JSON.